yash9111/questdb.io/docs/connect/rest.md

 curl -F data=@data.csv http://localhost:9000/imp
 ```

-This example overwrites an existing table, specifies a timestamp format and a
+This example overwrites an existing table and specifies a timestamp format and a
 designated timestamp column.
-For more information on the optional parameters for
+For more information on the optional parameters to
-specifying timestamp formats, partitioning and renaming tables, see the
+specify timestamp formats, partitioning and renaming tables, see the
 [REST API documentation](/docs/reference/api/rest#examples).

 ```bash title="Providing a user-defined schema"